talkable/talkable-docs/source/integration/ecommerce_platforms/shopify.rst

 **Contact us**

-Also Talkable provide integration for Shopify Plus.
+Also Talkable provides integration for Shopify Plus.
 Interested in setting this up?
 Contact your CSM or get in touch `here <https://lp.talkable.com/lets-talk-referral>`_.